aquasecurity/trivy-operator/docs/configuration-auditing/built-in-policies.md

 # Built-in Configuration Audit Policies

-The following sections list built-in configuration audit policies installed with Starboard.
+The following sections list built-in configuration audit policies installed with trivy-operator.
 They are stored in the `starboard-policies-config` ConfigMap created in the installation namespace (e.g. `starboard-system`).
 You can modify them or add a new policy.
 For example, follow the [Writing Custom Configuration Audit Policies] tutorial to add a custom policy that checks for recommended Kubernetes labels on any resource kind.